Aditi-Raut/CoinMan/README.md

 Made while learning Android Studio.

 # About App
-It is a simple gae where player has to select coins and avoid bombs.
+It is a simple game where player has to select coins and avoid bombs.
 On hitting bomb, game over.

 # Concept Learned
 Gdx game setup